yoda-pa/yoda/README.md

 $ yoda love notes
 ```
 #### money
-This is for tracking money.
+For tracking money, this is.
 ```bash
 # create configuration
 $ yoda money setup